CosmosSpaces/Sponsorpartnerportal/README.md

-# Cosmos Spaces ☮️ 💜 ⚛️ VaSponsorship API and portal
+# Cosmos Spaces ☮️ 💜 ⚛️ Sponsorship Portal

 - Brought to you by the Cosmos Spaces Development Collective
 - Next.js with Preact in production.